AnasMunir/interview-tests/README.md

 # Interview Tests
 These are following tests that candidates must attempt before coming for the interview.
 Clone this repo and make your own github repository.
-Once your done share your repo at `anas.munir@bramerz.pk`.
+Once you're done share your repo at `anas.munir@bramerz.pk`.

 Note:
 - You need to have node installed on your machine.